dart-lang/site-www/src/_guides/language/analysis-options.md

 This analysis options file instructs the analysis tools to ignore the TODO rule.

-Alternatively, to ignore a specific rule for a specific file, you can use a comment:
+Alternatively, as of Dart 1.24 you can ignore a specific rule for a specific file using an `ignore_for_file` comment:

 {% prettify dart %}
 // ignore_for_file: unused_import